 Looking for work?

-There were 1.1 million job vacancies between July and September, according to labour market statistics released by the Office for National Statistics, with education charities highlighting a mismatch between jobs available and the skills and qualifications young people have when entering the workplace.
+There were 1.3 million job vacancies between February and April, according to the Office for National Statistics, with education charities highlighting a mismatch between jobs available and the skills and qualifications young people have when entering the workplace.

 “We have a firm belief that the qualifications will be integral to the success of the future economy, locally, regionally and nationally,” said Angela Joyce, CEO of WCG.